 On average, it can take anywhere from five to 10 weeks to learn the basics of Python programming, including object-oriented programming, basic Python syntax, data types, loops, variables, and functions.
-In the end, though, the length of time it can take to learn Python depends on how much experience you have with programming languages, web development, or related fields.
+In the end, though, how long it takes to learn Python depends on how much experience you have with programming languages, web development, data science, and other related fields.

 Though it’s dense, with a multitude of libraries to learn and cipher through, Python’s syntax is considerably simple, and its concepts are relatively straightforward.
 The easy syntax makes for quick learning and contributes to a generally intuitive and streamlined coding experience.
 That really eases the workload on your brain as you delve into bigger and more complex projects.

 Python is also a very versatile language.
 It is used in many different types of projects and by many large organizations, including Facebook, NASA, Reddit, and Amazon.
 Big companies love its power and versatility, so the language can be expected to continue to rise in popularity around the world.
 There’s hardly a tech job that you can’t apply Python to, which will make you more valuable to any employer or client.

 Python’s robust array of libraries streamlines the coding process immensely since you can simply input an action from the library into your code.
-Even better, since Python is open source, the list of libraries and resources are constantly growing.
+Even better, since Python is open source, the list of libraries and resources is constantly growing.
 As Python gains even more popularity, users will find more versatile libraries that will help them write more code in less time and streamline existing content.

 Is Learning Python Hard for Beginners?